chipsTM/scuffle/crates/tinc/README.md

 3. Stop on last error.

 Typically when using serde we stop on the first error.
-I believe this makes errors less valuable since we only ever get the first error that occurred in the stream instead of every error we had.
-There are some libraries that aim to solve this issue such as [`eserde`](https://lib.rs/crates/eserde) however I opted to build our solution fully custom since their's have quite a few drawbacks and we (at compile time) know the full structure since its defined in the protobuf schema, allowing us to generate better code for the deserialization process and store errors more effectively without introducing much/any runtime overhead.
+We believe that makes errors less valuable since we only ever get the first error that occurred in the stream instead of every error we had.
+There are some libraries that aim to solve this issue such as [`eserde`](https://lib.rs/crates/eserde) however we opted to build our solution fully custom since their's have quite a few drawbacks and we (at compile time) know the full structure since its defined in the protobuf schema, allowing us to generate better code for the deserialization process and store errors more effectively without introducing much/any runtime overhead.

 ## Alternatives to this